PnEcrins/RGAlt/front-end/README.md

 ## Development server

+Copy .env.dist to .env then edit it with your data.\
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Build

-Copy and fill .env.dist to .env with your API url
+Copy .env.dist to .env then edit it with your data.\
 Run `npm run build` to build the project.

 ## Running unit tests